 Recently, under an updated guidance promulgated by the EU in December 2022, jurisdictions with FSIE regimes were requested by the EU to refine their FSIE regimes by further amending their tax treatment of certain foreign sourced income.
 As a result, Hong Kong passed supplemental legislation to amend the IRO to broaden the scope of foreign sourced income subject to economic substance requirements.
 This supplemental legislation took effect from January 2024.

-The IRO establishes a territorial source based system for taxing business income.
+The IRO establishes a territorial tax system which taxes profits based on source of profits.
 It provides for profits tax to be charged on every person carrying on a business in Hong Kong in respect of its assessable profits arising in or derived from Hong Kong for that year from such business.
 Under this system, the profits which a taxpayer earns from carrying on a business in Hong Kong are only subject to profits tax where such profits are sourced in Hong Kong, meaning they arise in or derive from Hong Kong.

 A business may thus earn income earned outside of Hong Kong which falls outside the scope of Hong Kong profits tax even though the business is carried on in Hong Kong.